Call centre: Healthcare

-The healthcare industry has used outbound call centre programmes for years to help manage billing, collections, and patient communication.
+The healthcare industry has and continues to use outbound call centre programmes for years to help manage billing, collections, and patient communication.
 The inbound call centre is a new and increasingly popular service for many types of healthcare facilities, including large hospitals.
 Inbound call centres can be outsourced or managed in-house.

 These healthcare call centres are designed to help streamline communications, enhance patient retention and satisfaction, reduce expenses and improve operational efficiencies.

 Hospitality

 Many large hospitality companies such as the Hilton Hotels Corporation and Marriott International make use of call centres to manage reservations.
 These are known in the industry as "central reservations offices".
 Staff members at these call centres take calls from clients wishing to make reservations or other inquiries via a public number, usually a 1-800 number.
 These centres may operate as many as 24 hours per day, seven days a week, depending on the call volume the chain receives.